 A pre-high engine temperature sensor and lamp used with optional 12-lamp systems, provides an alarm that engine temperature is marginally high, 205°F (97°C).
-The cause should be found and corrected as soon as possible.
+The cause should be found and corrected as soon as possible to avoid damage to the engine.